Magnetic Resonance Imaging (MRI)

 We perform high-definition scans of the brain, abdomen, spine, and the pelvis.
 Our GE Signa HDX 1.5T MRI is one of the most advanced in Central Florida, and boasts a wide array of imaging capabilities.
 This is a ‘short-bore’ magnet, helping to eliminate the sensation of closeness found in other systems.

-Assessing Lifetime Risk – The GAIL Model
+Assessing Lifetime Risk – We use the Tyrer Cuzick (TC) Model

 There are many factors involved in calculating your lifetime breast cancer risk, including your age, family history, age of onset of menses, age at menopause, history of previous biopsies, and density of the breasts on mammogram.